 I wrote a post last week about a newspaper article I had located in the Detroit Free Press, about Ralph G. Forsyth.
 You can read that post here.

 The article did not answer the question as to whether Ralph fell, was pushed or jumped to his death.
 I wanted to find out so I ordered his death certificate.
 Rather than order from the State of Michigan directly, which costs $34, I chose to use a service I am aware of called Genealogists.com.
 You can see their list of services and request a quote for the service you want.
-All I wanted was a death certificate and I already had all the information as to which film it could be found on etc. I located this information on seekingmichigan.org.
-The images of the certificates on that site are only available through 1939, at this time.
+All I wanted was a death certificate and I already had all the information as to which film it could be found on etc. I located this information on seekingmichigan.org (UPDATE - the new website for Michigan death records is michiganology.org) The images of the certificates on that site are only available through 1939, at this time.

 Michigan, Death Certificates, 1921-1952Name: Ralph G Forsyth